🏛️ Premium PPF Planner

 Extension option 5-year blocks after maturity

-Risk profile Government-backed, low risk Generally low to moderate depending on bank and structure Market-linked, can be volatile
+Risk profile Government-backed, very low risk Generally low to moderate depending on institution Market-linked; can be highly volatile

-Best for Long-term disciplined saving Capital parking and short to medium-term certainty Long-term growth seekers
+Best suited for Long-term disciplined savers who value safety Capital parking and short to medium-term certainty Long-term wealth creators comfortable with market swings

-Return path Interest rate declared by government Fixed or predetermined for the tenure Depends on market performance
+Return path Government-declared interest rate, annually credited Fixed or predetermined rate for the chosen tenure Depends entirely on market performance — not guaranteed

-Growth potential Stable and compounding-focused Stable but often lower than equity-linked products Potentially higher over long periods, not guaranteed
+Growth potential Stable compounding; predictable growth curve Stable but typically lower than equity-linked products Potentially higher over long periods; not guaranteed

 Frequently Asked Questions

-PPF or Public Provident Fund is a long-term savings scheme backed by the Government of India.
-It is known for stable compounding, a 15-year maturity term, and strong popularity among conservative savers.
+Public Provident Fund is a long-term savings scheme backed by the Government of India.
+It is known for stable compounding, a 15-year maturity term, and consistently strong popularity among conservative savers who prioritise capital safety over market-linked returns.

-PPF interest rates can change, so always verify the latest government notification.
-This calculator loads 7.1% as a default reference because the official National Savings Institute table showed 7.1% through March 31, 2026 for FY 2025-26.
+PPF interest rates are revised quarterly by the government and can change.
+This calculator loads 7.1% as the default reference because the official National Savings Institute table listed 7.1% through March 31, 2026 for FY 2025–26.
+Always verify the latest notification before making planning decisions.

-Interest is credited annually.
-In this calculator, yearly mode uses the annual compounding shortcut, while monthly mode splits the yearly amount across 12 deposits and still credits total interest only once at year end.
+Interest is credited annually at the end of each financial year.
+In this calculator, yearly mode uses the annual compounding formula directly, while monthly mode splits the yearly amount into 12 equal deposits, accrues interest on the running monthly balance, and still credits the full year's interest at year-end — closely mirroring real PPF deposit behaviour.

 Yes.
-Many people contribute across the year.
-This calculator's monthly mode is designed for that use case and helps you see how monthly deposits change the yearly balance path.
+Many investors contribute to their PPF account on a monthly basis throughout the year, which mirrors a salary-linked savings habit.
+This calculator's monthly simulation mode is designed exactly for that use case and shows you how spreading deposits across the year changes the yearly balance path compared to a single annual deposit.

-PPF is widely known for favorable tax treatment under the applicable rules in India.
-Tax laws can change, so it is wise to check the current law or consult a tax professional for personal guidance.
+PPF is widely known for favourable tax treatment under the applicable Indian income tax rules, covering contributions, earned interest, and maturity proceeds.
+Tax laws can change, so it is prudent to confirm the current position with a chartered accountant or tax professional before making decisions based on tax treatment.